quicwg/base-drafts/draft-ietf-quic-transport.md

 number.
 All subsequent packets contain a packet number that is incremented by one, see ({{packet-numbers}}).

-The payload of a Initial packet consists of a STREAM frame (or frames) for stream 0 containing a cryptographic handshake message, with enough PADDING frames that the packet is at least 1200 octets (see {{packetization}}).
+The payload of an Initial packet conveys a STREAM frame (or frames) for stream 0 containing a cryptographic handshake message.
 The stream in this packet always starts at an offset of 0 (see {{stateless-retry}}) and the complete cryptographic handshake message MUST fit in a single packet (see {{handshake}}).

+The payload of a UDP packet carrying the Initial packet MUST be expanded to at least 1200 octets (see {{packetization}}), by adding PADDING frames to the Initial packet and/or by combining the Initial packet with a Protected packet (see {{compound-packet}}).

 The client uses the Initial packet type for any packet that contains an initial cryptographic handshake message.
 This includes all cases where a new packet